List of NCIS characters: Phillip Davenport

 The former United States Secretary of the Navy, Phillip Davenport (Jude Ciccolella) presumably took over from Edward Sheffield (Dean Stockwell), who was last seen in the position during the final season of JAG and the second season of NCIS.
 He was in office from at least 2008 (during which he made his first appearance) until he resigned in 2011 during the events of "Pyramid".

 Eli David

-Eli David (played by Michael Nouri) has a recurring role, starting in "Last Man Standing", as the head of Mossad.
+Eli David (played by Michael Nouri, and by Ben Morrison as a younger David in flashbacks) has a recurring role, starting in "Last Man Standing", as the head of Mossad.
 Earlier in the series, it is also mentioned that he is Ziva David's father, as well as that of her half-brother, Ari Haswari, a sort of mercenary/terrorist whom she prevents from shooting Agent Gibbs.
 David also had a younger daughter, Tali, Ziva's full sister, who is also deceased.
 Though appearing to be "all business" and uncaring about his children, Eli's reasons for this come from the need to preserve the existence of Israel, a country surrounded by enemy nations.
 He and Director Vance have shared a history since a time in Amsterdam when Eli saved his life from the attempts of a Russian hit squad.